-- 1. Provide documentation that all reasonable alternatives to relocation have been explored and that relocation is the preferred alternative. - 2.
-Submit documentation of the historic structure and site conditions prior to relocation, including detailed photography, notes, drawings, and reference measurements. - 3.
-Provide clearly stated procedures that moving protect historic elements and document the relocation, including: plans for minimizing damage to historic materials, labeling system for dismembered elements to assure accurate reconstruction in the new location, and plans for protecting the historic resource until reconstruction is complete.
+- 1. Documentation that all reasonable alternatives to relocation have been explored and that relocation is the preferred alternative. - 2.
+Documentation of the historic structure and site conditions prior to relocation, including detailed photography, notes, drawings, and reference measurements. - 3.
+Clearly stated procedures that moving protect historic elements and document the relocation, including: plans for minimizing damage to historic materials, labeling system for dismembered elements to assure accurate reconstruction in the new location, and plans for protecting the historic resource until reconstruction is complete.